th-otto/tos1x/README.md

  - it - Italy (no ROM yet found to verify)
  - se - Sweden (the ROM has some patches applied)
  - fi - Finland (uses swedish keyboard and resources)
- - no - Norway (uses swedish keyboard and resources)
  - sf - Switzerland (French) (uses french keyboard and resources)
  - sg - Switzerland (German) (uses german keyboard and resources)
  - nl - Netherlands
  - cz - Czech (originally was a patched german version)

+The images in the roms/ directory for the swedish & czech version use consistent resources & keyboard tables, and may be slightly different than others versions found on the net.

 # How to compile